Effects of Saturated Fat

 natural saturated fats being good for us, and I did

 actually believe it.
 Or thought I believed it.
 But I wasn't living it.
-I was still eating lean meat, being stingy with the butter on my morning hot
+I was still eating lean meat and being stingy with the butter on my morning hot

 to let it go.